FlatIO/api-client-python/docs/reference/OMRApi.md

 Erase a job's uploaded files and recognition results now, instead of waiting for its retention deadline.
 Use this to serve a deletion request from your own end user.

-Reaches the same end state as the scheduled cleanup: the files are gone, the job keeps the `status` it finished with, stays listable, and reports `retention.expiredDate`.
+Reaches the same end state as retention expiry: the files are gone, the job keeps the `status` it finished with, stays listable, and reports `retention.expiredDate`.
 Downloads then fail with `OMR_JOB_EXPIRED`.